Follow TV Tropes

 • Cartman faced no consequences for his deplorable act of violence, and the incident has only very rarely been acknowledged in future episodes.

-• Mr Jenkins also supposedly faces no repurcussions for recklessly killing Mr and Mrs Tenorman on sight.
+• Mr. Denkins also supposedly faces no repurcussions for recklessly killing Mr. and Mrs. Tenorman on sight.
 He rather meekly tries to explain it as self defence upon The Reveal however.

-• Kick the Dog: Burning Cartman's money right in front of him.
-Of course, Cartman massively one ups him by having his parents gunned down, then blended into his chili and finally having his favorite band insult him when all's said and done.
+• Burning Cartman's money right in front of him.
+Of course, Cartman massively one ups Scott by having his parents gunned down, then blended into his chili and finally having his favorite band insult him when all's said and done.

 • Kick Them While They Are Down: Cartman caps off his revenge by having Scott's favorite band make fun of him while he's sobbing over his parents being turned into chili.